 It needed to change to become more compatible with service organisations and non-manufacturing users.
 And with the ever-complex environments organisations now operate in, there is a clearer understanding that ‘one size does not ﬁt all’.

 There are four key concepts that organisations should be aware of when implementing the ISO 9001:2015 requirements:

 ISO 9001 now expects a stronger emphasis on an organisation’s context.
 This means organisations must now determine what the relevant external and internal issues are and then demonstrate these are relevant or aligned with the organisation’s strategic direction.

-Greater emphasis is on leadership where top management are now directly responsible and therefore, accountable for the management system.
+A greater emphasis is on leadership in ISO 9001:2015 now requires top management to be directly responsible and therefore, accountable for their management system.
 Top management can no longer delegate the responsibility to a management systems representative.

 This article provides some practical guidance and advice for those who are responsible for implementing a quality management system to ISO 9001:2015 requirements.

 Read Next: ISO 9001 Requirements - Context of Organisation